Yandy Díaz Player Props: Rays vs. Royals

-On Friday, Yandy Diaz (.357 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+Yandy Diaz -- with a slugging percentage of .357 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Jordan Lyles on the hill, on June 24 at 4:10 PM ET.

-In his most recent game, he had three hits (going 3-for-5) against the Royals.
+In his most recent game, he strung together three hits (going 3-for-5) against the Royals.

 Yandy Díaz Game Info & Props vs. the Royals